LzrBear/tutorial-java-webapp/README.md

 The following commands will start a development environment.
 Note once running all changes made to the front end files will automatically be refelected in the running development instance.
 ```
 cd ui
+npm install
 npm start
 ````

+n.b. you only need to run npm install when your local copy is missing the node_modules dependancies.

 ## Build